 Our products and services include custom solutions using breakthrough technology offered by leading Prosthetic Manufacturing Companies.

 As a team we build, maintain and foster relationships that are founded on integrity, transparency and mutual trust.
 In all our activities we ensure that the principles of excellent patient care and compassion are adhered to.

 Our patient facilities are in Eastern Cape, Gauteng and Free State, with established clinics in rural South Africa and Africa.
 We also have a facility based in Mauritius.

 Our Founder & Director

-Marissa has been recognised for her success as an Entrepreneur and the work she does for people with disabilities by being awarded the Regional Businesswomen of the Year award by the BWA in 2016 and went on to be recognised by CEO Global Awards Africa’s most influential women in Business and Government (Medical and Veterinary sector) in 2017.
+Marissa was recognised for her success as an Entrepreneur and the work she does by being awarded the Regional Businesswoman of the Year award by the Businesswomen’s Association in 2016.

 Respect for Human Rights